-Mobile phones can be brought into school, however they must remain inside the pupil's bag and turned off whilst pupils are on school premises.
+Mobile phones can be brought into school, however they must remain inside the box in each classroom and turned off whilst pupils are on school premises.
 We cannot take responsibility for lost/missing mobile phones.

 LUNCH

 Eat your lunch with good manners and talk only quietly.
 Help the lunchtime supervisors to do their job by being co-operative and respectful.